linhtranvu/Quick-IoTs/README.md

 > This app starts as an editor for [Open MQTT Gateway](<https://github.com/1technophile/OpenMQTTGateway>).
 Then I think It could become more, a central hub for everyone, from amateur, hobbyist, student to build their own Internet of Thing device in just **one click.**

-> If you just want to use app, visit http://www.quickiots.com.
+> If you just want to use app, visit http://www.quickiots.com to download and give it a try

 ![](./img/quickiotmodel.png)